Nuntis-Spayz/sev-znc-libs/README.md

 These libraries are for  the znc compiler on the
 ZX Spectrum Next.

+Copy the znc.gde file to your /docs/guides folder

+- znc.gde      - v0.0.2 (09-Nov-2025)

 Copy theses files to your /znc folder on your ZX Spectrum Next, or run install.bas on your Next which does exactly that if you have cloned or unzipped this repository to you SD Card.